 - SMARTments – (English and German)

 - Tempoflat.de is an online portal that specializes in commission-free, furnished lodgings for short- and mid-term rental (one month to two years).

 Where to live in Berlin

-Berlin is divided into 12 official districts, most made up from several neighbourhoods.
+Berlin is divided into 12 official districts, most made up from several neighborhoods.
 Since the fall of the Berlin Wall in 1989, the division between the city has been eroded by new-builds and standardized services.
 Today, you’ll find pleasant and exciting places to live on both sides of the old line.
-Close to the centre, Prenzlauer Berg is often called the heart of the city.
+Close to the center, Prenzlauer Berg is often called the heart of the city.
 Once home to artists and student squats, rents are on the rise in this charming and characterful neighborhood.

 The central areas are popular with families, too, as many of the streets are very walkable and there are plenty of parks.
 Three international schools rub shoulders with the government buildings in Mitte.
 There are dozens of schools with an international focus and student body, so expat families are more scattered than in some cities.
-Charlottenburg, a pleasant leafy neighbourhood in the west, is an exception: it has been a home-away-from-home for expat Brits since World War II.
+Charlottenburg, a pleasant leafy neighborhood in the west, is an exception: it has been a home-away-from-home for expat Brits since World War II.

 With so much new development going on, the character of a neighborhood can change from street to street and year to year.
 While some families have lived in the same apartment for 50 years, students and artists tend to be much more mobile, drifting on to the next big thing.
 Whatever your style and situation, you’re sure to find somewhere that suits you in this diverse and evolving city.

 Read more in our guide on where to live in Berlin.